amalshehu/amalshehu.github.io/_posts/2017-06-04-turbo-programmer.md

-# Turbo programmer
+---
+layout: post
+title:  "Turbo programmer"
+date:   2017-06-04
-A transformer guide from zero to hero.
+excerpt: "A transformer guide from zero to hero."
+tag:
+- Programming
+- Github

+comments: true
+---

 #### Who is a programmer?